squirrels-analytics/squirrels-analytics.github.io/docs/references/python/dateutils/DayIdxOfQuarter.md

 **Optional Keyword Arguments:**

-- **first_month_of_quarter**: A [Month] for the first month of one of the quarters (January, February, March, etc.).
+- **first_month_of_quarter**: A [MonthEnum] for the first month of one of the quarters (January, February, March, etc.).
 The first month of other quarters are implied based on this value.
 Optional, default is January

 ## Methods